 Let me say two words about San Cristóbal: It sucks.

 The only thing I found interesting in San Cristóbal was the museum of amber, exhibiting pieces of amber with insects captured in.
 Like in Jurassic Park.
 Otherwise, there are plenty of tourist attractions which are… just okay.
 Nothing horrible, but nothing special either.
 The question is: Do you want to travel to a Mexican city only to see mediocre sites?
+Check my San Cristóbal article and make your own opinion.

 Another minus point for San Cristóbal: It’s absolutely crowded.
 There’s no room for an apple to fall, let alone for you to walk around and take pictures.
 San Cristóbal was the only place in Mexico where we had to deal with really bad gridlocks.
 And we were there on January 31 in covid time.
 I don’t want to see what local traffic looks like under normal conditions.